 - Lens hood and weather sealing

-- Red-light headlamp and microfiber cloth
+- Red-light head torch and microfibre cloth

 - Kayak-friendly bag and dry bag for puddle cruises; ensure safety